Returning home

 You can learn more about organisational responsibilities, family liaison and the experiences of hostages and their families through our training and education programme.

-Forcing or pressuring families of hostages and the released hostage to speak about their experience could have very negative consequences for their recovery, and we urge you to be tactful and respect their privacy when they want it.
+Forcing or pressuring families of hostages and the released hostage to speak about their experience could have very negative consequences for their recovery, and we urge journalists to be tactful and respect their privacy when they want it.

 Hostage International’s priority is the welfare of hostages and their families.
 Many interviews do not have a tangible benefit for the hostages or their family.
 We therefore do not seek to facilitate interviews but recognise that engaging in such interviews is their choice.
 Where a family or hostage has agreed to an interview, it is important for the interviewer to prepare properly and act responsibly.
 To help you do this with an appreciation of the potential impact on your interviewee, we encourage you to read the information pages for families and former hostages, so you are aware of the challenges they are dealing with.
 We also put together some top tips in the following section.